devmoments/transactional-email-chef/README.md

 Recreated from Really Good Emails mockup

-This transactional email is build using HTML and CSS inlined
+This Transactional Email is build using HTML and CSS inlined

 Live link: https://devmoments.github.io/transactional-email-greenchef/